Houston Expunction Attorney

 - The charges were dismissed because of fraud, lack of probable cause, or similar circumstances; or

 - Unless it was a Class C Misdemeanor, there was no court ordered community supervision (probation); and

 - The statute of limitations has expired

 Notice completing a "deferred adjudication" is not listed above.
-There is different procedure for people who have successfully completed a "deferred" discussed below.
+There is different procedure for people who have successfully completed a "deferred adudication", discussed below.

 Persons who have successfully completed "deferred adjudication" community supervision in Texas, may be eligible to petition for an Order of Nondisclosure.
 An Order of Nondisclosure essentially "seals" the criminal history and records, removing them from the public sphere.
 However they will remain available to numerous government agencies.
 It's not an expunction, but it may be the next best thing.
 The eligibility requirements and process are stated in Texas Government Code Section 411.081.
-While most people who have finished their deferred adjudications successfully are eligible, certain types of individuals are not (ex. registered sex offenders).
-For others, there may be a waiting period of two years (certain misdemeanors) or five years (all eligible felonies)..
+While most people who have finished their deferred adjudications successfully are eligible, certain types of individuals are not.
+For others, there may be a waiting period of two years (certain misdemeanors) or five years (all eligible felonies).

-The Law Office of Q. Tate Williams, PC, is an experienced criminal defense firm that has helped many clients obtain expunctions or orders of nondisclosure.
-My name is Tate and I know from years of helping people like you the hardships that can result from an arrest, even if you were found not-guilty of the charges or your case was dismissed.
-I can review your record to determine if you qualify for expunction or order of nondisclosure, and assist you with the process.
+Searching for an attorney for expunction in Houston?
+The Law Offices of Q. Tate Williams, P.C., is an experienced criminal defense firm that has helped many clients obtain expunctions or orders of nondisclosure.
+We know from years of helping people like you the hardships that can result from an arrest, even if you were found not-guilty of the charges or your case was dismissed. we can review your record to determine if you qualify for expunction or order of nondisclosure, and assist you with the process.

 Contact my office to find out about an expunction or order of non-disclosure and if you quality to have your criminal record erased or sealed.